 Step 3: Think of what the potential advantage and value that the new product can bring

 Attribute dependency strategy: Choose 2 properties that are originally not relevant and make them rely on each other in a meaningful way.
-Attribute dependency strategy can bring different experience to the users.

 Example: Delivering time and purchasing price